 - Measure the rice into your container and add the water and salt.

 - Put the lid on the dish, place it in the microwave and cook on full power for 8 minutes.

 - After 8 minutes take the rice out of the microwave and give it a stir.
 It should still be wet.

-- Replace it in the microwave and cook on full power for another 3 minutes.
+- Replace the lid and return the dish to the microwave.
+Cook on full power for another 3 minutes.

 - Give it a stir with a fork – it should be light and fluffy with every grain separate.